Europe pushes ahead with stricter data privacy rules

 The parliament’s civil liberties committee has come up with nearly 4,000 amendments to the original plan, including increasing the fine to 5 percent of annual worldwide turnover or 100 million euros, whichever is greater.

-The changes also mean the replacement of the “right to be forgotten” with “the right of erasure”, seen as a lesser obligation.
+The changes, which parliamentary officials said they expected to be approved by the committee in a vote at 2030 GMT, would also mean the replacement of the “right to be forgotten” with “the right of erasure”, seen as a lesser obligation.

 Officials said the change in language was necessary as consultations with technology companies had made clear that it would impossible to entirely remove someone’s traces from the Internet.
 Individuals should not be promised something that could not be achieved, the officials said.